 If there is a disturbance of waterbirds (see Disturbance Severity above), check the appropriate box to identify its source.
 Several sources can be ticked.
 For example, a fisherman in a boat should be ticked as both "Fishing" and "Boats".
 Potential sources are listed in Table SOP-2.5.

-Table SOP-2.5.
-Types of disturbance.

 Code Description

 1 Pedestrian

 2 Loose dog

 3 Hunting

 4 Fishing

 5 Boats

 6 Motor vehicles

 7 Aircraft

 8 Raptor

 9 Other